nusenu/ansible-relayor/README.md

     - If you want to use only specific IPv4 addresses for Tor.
     - Makes only sense in host_vars context.

+* `tor_publicIPsOnly` boolean
+    - use only public IPs when binding tor instances
+    - default: False

 * `tor_maxips`
     - Limits the amount of IPs we will use to generate instances on a single host.
     - Indirectly limits the amount of instances we generate per host.